baryhuang/baryhuang/README.md

 # Hi there, I'm Bary Huang 👋

 **CTO @ PeakMojo (https://peakmojo.com)** • Seattle
-Building the #1 AI-native platform for sales, customer success and engineering hiring, onboarding, onboarding—voice-AI simulations, predictive MojoScore™ leaderboards, and MCP-powered AI.
+Building the #1 AI-native platform for sales, customer success and engineering hiring, onboarding, onboarding—voice-AI simulations and MCP-powered AI.

 ## 🛠️ What I Do